fantasyland/fantasy-land/README.md

 1. `of` must provide a value of the same Applicative

-    1. No parts of `a` should be checked

 ### Alt

 A value that implements the Alt specification must also implement